[Planet Surface]

 [Bridge]

-JANEWAY: Was he wearing the comm badge the last time you saw him?
+JANEWAY: Was he wearing the comm. badge the last time you saw him?

-TUVOK: Just before the storm, he was using it to speak with you, Captain.
+TUVOK: Just before the storm, he was using it to speak with you,

-JANEWAY: Mister Paris, what are the current surface conditions near the shuttle.
+JANEWAY: Mister Paris, what are the current surface conditions near the

 PARIS: Surface conditions are back to normal, Captain.
-Winds, two knots.
-But I can't find any
+Winds, two

-sign of their shuttle.
-It's not where they landed it.
+knots.
+But I can't find any sign of their shuttle.
+It's not where they

 JANEWAY: And it isn't airborne?